dmy/elm-raspberry-pi/README.md

-To use Elm tools like [elm-test](https://www.npmjs.com/package/elm-test) or [elm-doc-preview](https://www.npmjs.com/package/elm-doc-preview), you will need a more recent version of Node.js.
+To use Elm tools like [elm-test](https://www.npmjs.com/package/elm-test) or [elm-doc-preview](https://www.npmjs.com/package/elm-doc-preview), you will need Node.js.
-The following command will install Node.js v12:
+The following command will install Node.js v10 and `npm`:
 ```
 sudo apt-get update
-curl -sL https://deb.nodesource.com/setup_12.x | sudo bash -
-sudo apt-get install -y nodejs
+sudo apt-get install nodejs npm
+npm install -g npm@latest
 ```
+Then logout/login.

 It is advised to configure npm to store packages in a user directory.
 Add to `~/.bashrc`:
 ```